 Scotty’s subjective mania warps the film’s visuals as in no other Hitchcock film.
 There’s of course the refreshingly non-Freudian nightmare sequence.
 After Scotty’s hallucinatory lust dissolves Madeleine/Judy in a shaft of greenish light, he discovers that his delirium can transport him to a different time and place.
 That’s old-fashioned surrealism, evoking the amour fou fantasmagoria of the classic Peter Ibbetson (1934).
 Even though it gets my personal vote I’m not sure that Vertigo is the best fit for the #1 movie of all time.
 It seems to communicate best to frustrated male film critics that formed their romantic fantasies at the bijou.
 Is this Hitchcock’s personal call for one of his exalted Hitchcock Blondes to take the hint and seduce him?

 It’s improper to discuss Vertigo without billboarding what is Bernard Herrmann’s most intensely romantic music score.
-It almost completely takes over in the film’s many dialogue-free passages, enforcing Scotty Ferguson’s stream-of-delirium state of mind.
+It takes over in the film’s many dialogue-free passages, enforcing Scotty Ferguson’s stream-of-delirium state of mind.
 The arguments about the reconstructed stereo audio are now 25 years old, but Universal did a remix for Blu-ray, some years back.
 Yes, some sound effects seem a little big, but that’s likely because the effects have been made directional.
 Scotty’s footsteps in the graveyard seem louder until one compares them with the original — for simple volume they’re a good match.
 Did a Hitchcock movie ever even have a stereophonic soundtrack?

 1960 / B&W / 109 min.